krank56/macshader/README.md

 xcodebuild -scheme MacShader -configuration Release build
 ```

 Then launch `MacShader.app`.
-A 📺 icon appears in your menu bar — no Dock icon.
+A screen icon appears in your menu bar (no Dock icon).

 ## Controls